davidissamattos/davidissamattos.github.io/content/publications.md

 ## Work in Progress

+[FC] Fredriksson, T., **Mattos, D.I.**, Bosch, J., & Olsson, H.  Machine Learning Algorithms for Labeling: Where and How They are Used?

 ### In submission

+[J] Ramos, E.M.S, **Mattos, D.I.** & Bergstad, C.J.
+Roundtrip, free-floating and peer-to-peer: A Bayesian behavioral analysis of carsharing.
+(In submission)

 [J] **Mattos, D.I.**, Ruud, L. Bosch, J., & Olsson, H. (2021).
 On the Assessment of Benchmark Suites for Algorithm Comparison. arXiv preprint arXiv:2104.07381.
 (In submission) [preprint](https://arxiv.org/abs/2104.07381)

-[J] **Mattos, D.I.**, Ramos, E. Bayesian Paired-Comparison with the bpcs Package. arXiv preprint arXiv:2101.11227.
+[J] **Mattos, D.I.**, Ramos, E.M.S Bayesian Paired-Comparison with the bpcs Package. arXiv preprint arXiv:2101.11227.
 (In submission) [preprint](https://arxiv.org/pdf/2101.11227.pdf)

 [J] **Mattos, D.I.**, Dakkak, A., Bosch, J., & Olsson, H. The HURRIER Process for Experimentation in Business-to-Business Mission-Critical Systems.
 (2020) (In submission)

-[FC] Fredriksson, T., **Mattos, D.I.**, Bosch, J., & Olsson, H.  Machine Learning Algorithms for Labeling: Where and How They are Used?

-[FC] Fredriksson, T., **Mattos, D.I.**, Bosch, J., & Olsson, H.  Assessing the Suitability of Semi-Supervised Learning Datasets with Item Response Theory

-[FC] Liu, Y., **Mattos, D.I.**, Bosch, J., & Olsson, H., Lantz, J.  Online A/B experiments with limited sample: a case study in automotive embedded software

 ## 2021

+[FC20] Fredriksson, T., **Mattos, D.I.**, Bosch, J., & Olsson, H.  Assessing the Suitability of Semi-Supervised Learning Datasets with Item Response Theory.
+To appear at the 2021 47th Euromicro Conference on Software Engineering and Advanced Applications (SEAA).

+[FC19] Liu, Y., **Mattos, D.I.**, Bosch, J., & Olsson, H., Lantz, J.  Size matters?
+Or not: A/B testing with limited sample in automotive embedded software.
+To appear at the 2021 47th Euromicro Conference on Software Engineering and Advanced Applications (SEAA).

 [J2] **Mattos, D.I.**, Bosch, J., & Olsson, H. (2021).
 Statistical Models for the Analysis of Optimization Algorithms with Benchmark Functions.
 IEEE Transactions on Evolutionary Computation (DOI:10.1109/TEVC.2021.3081167). arXiv preprint arXiv:2010.03783 [preprint](https://arxiv.org/pdf/2010.03783.pdf)